LiamJCates/Programming-Notes/C++/IO/IO.md

 eof Function
-In addition to checking the value of an input stream variable, such as cin, to determine whether the end of the file has been reached, C11 provides a function that you can use with an input stream variable to determine the end-of-file status.
+In addition to checking the value of an input stream variable, such as cin, to determine whether the end of the file has been reached, C++ provides a function that you can use with an input stream variable to determine the end-of-file status.
 This function is called eof.